xiachongmsm/Linux-Arm-C/README.md

 # Linux-Arm-C
-This is my note for coding.
+This is my code in Linux with C/C++.